 There are many wonderful Canadian History lessons, but one that has often been overlooked, is that of inventor and carmaker, George Foote Foss, from Sherbrooke, Quebec.
 More than 125 years ago, a prosperous mechanic, blacksmith and bicycle repairman named George Foss invented Canada’s first successful gasoline engine automobile, which was later referred to as the Fossmobile™.

-The Foss family has re-opened the “Foss Family Archives,” to better document his remarkable accomplishment and to finds ways to share this historic Canadian event with automotive enthusiasts and historians alike.
-The family, as a means to build networks, foster collaboration and share important historical memorabilia, has established “Fossmobile Enterprises.”
+The Foss family re-opened the Foss Family Archives, to better document his remarkable accomplishment and to find ways to share this historic Canadian event with automotive enthusiasts and historians alike.
+The family, as a means to build networks, foster collaboration and share important historical memorabilia, established Fossmobile Enterprises.

 Photos courtesy of the “Foss Family Archives” – Copyright 2017 The Foss Family Archive